4 Examples Of Age Discrimination In Recruitment & How To Avoid It

 Length of experience

 “The candidate must have 10+ years worth of experience in a similar position.”

 Yes, whilst it’s important to have the right experience for a position, specifying numbers can be subject to bias.
-Consequently, requesting a high number of years experience can encourage older applicants to apply.
+Consequently, requesting a high number of years of experience can encourage older applicants to apply.

 So instead, when composing a job advert, it is far more effective to state the desired skill set required for the role and specific experience the candidate must have in order to be successful.
 Rather than a time-based approach that may discourage younger job applicants from applying for a time specified role.